Lantana Recovery

 Jump to Section

 It is said that the first 30 days of sobriety are the hardest of all and if you can make it through it, you’re on the right track!
-You’re not expected to be sober immediately but in your first month of sobriety, the first thing is to get rid of all the alcohol/drugs in the body gradually and then dealing with the withdrawal symptoms.
+You’re not expected to be sober immediately but in your first month of sobriety, the first thing is to get rid of all the alcohol/drugs in the body gradually and then deal with the withdrawal symptoms.
 The first month is the most challenging time and the risk of relapse is higher in this duration.
 This is a really important decision and will need a good deal of willpower and dedication.

 What Does Sobriety Look Like:

 Early sobriety will be overwhelming and flooded with emotions and sensory overload.
 It is a step towards a bigger and brighter future.
-Sobriety will not be a very straight forward journey but an emotional roller coaster.
+Sobriety will not be a very straightforward journey but an emotional roller coaster.
 One day might feel energetic and bright and the next will be gloomy and depressive.
 There will be a lot of physical and emotional changes going on and it will be the best decision you have made in the end.

 How Long Does It Take To Get Used To Being Sober: